-The Social Sciences Division oversees a wide variety of programs, both university transfer and professional-technical, including history, psychology, economics, and more.
-We are located in the FOSS Building 5000, on the 3rd floor, (206) 546-4540.
-If you have an interest in our programs, please stop by Room 5329 for more information or see your advisor in their office in FOSS.
+The Social Sciences Division oversees a wide variety of programs, both university transfer and professional-technical, including history, psychology, economics and more.
+We are located in the FOSS Building 5000, on the 3rd floor, 206-546-4540.
+If you have an interest in our programs, please stop by Room 5329 for more information or see your advisor in his or her office in FOSS.

 Areas of Study

 We offer a wide variety of courses in the division.
 Classes are offered in different formats, both on-campus and online.
-On-campus classes are scheduled throughout the day with morning, afternoon, and evening offerings.
-Choose an area of study to see class listings.
+On-campus classes are scheduled throughout the day with morning, afternoon and evening offerings.
+Choose an area of study on the left to see class listings.

 Faculty and Staff

 There are 18 full-time professors and over 33 associate faculty in the Social Sciences Division.
 View the social science faculty hours.

 Students in social science courses will demonstrate competence in a substantial majority